fouge/leger-rs/README.md

 Léger is a `no-std` library exposing a crypto-wallet for embedded targets.

 It is written in Rust with a focus on [Substrate](https://www.substrate.io/) chains.
+The goal will be to add other providers as well.

 ## ⚠ Under development